ddev/ddev/docs/content/developers/building-contributing.md

 If you want to run a web project in there, you can just check it out into `/workspace/<yourproject>` and use it as usual.
 The things you're familiar with work as expected, except that `ddev-router` does not run.

-A dummy project for gitpod is provided by default in /workspace/d9simple.
-If you are testing your own project, you will need to delete it to free up reserved hoste ports by doing `ddev delete -Oy d9simple` and then you can `ddev start` your own.
+A dummy project for gitpod is provided by default in `/workspace/d9simple`.
+If you are testing your own project, you will need to delete it to free up reserved host ports by doing `ddev delete -Oy d9simple` and then you can `ddev start` your own.

 ## Making changes to ddev images